UW-Macrostrat/gplates-reconstruct/README.md

 # GPlates reconstruction service
-A simple web interface for interacting with the `pygplates` library.
+A simple web interface for interacting with the `pygplates` python library.
+For more information see [pygplates documentation](http://www.gplates.org/docs/pygplates/).

 ### Info
 ##### Rotation model